hexbatch/apple-core/v1/docs/layers/marketplace.md

 Or someone wants to be included in a permission group to use stuff.

+Tokens and sets that cannot be transferred to a lot set cannot be sold.

 Flow:
 * Set up a lot, owned by a user or group, to be bid on or automatically sold